 The great blue heron is a tall, bluish-gray wading bird with a long, pointed bill and a graceful, S-shaped neck.
 It lives year-round in marshes and wetlands throughout the Chesapeake Bay region.

 The great blue heron grows to 4 feet tall with a 6 to 7 foot wingspan.
+Despite its large size, its hollow bones allow it to weigh only 5 to 6 pounds.
 It has a white head with long, black, feathery plumes; a long gray or brownish neck, often held in a graceful S-shape; a bluish-gray body; and underparts streaked with black, brown and white.
 Its neck and back are covered in shaggy feathers.
 It has a yellow, spear-like bill and long, chestnut legs.

 Live in marshes and wetlands along the Bay and its creeks and rivers.
 Also found on freshwater lakes, ponds and impoundments.
 Most often be seen wading silently in shallow water.

 Found year-round throughout the Chesapeake Bay region.

 The great blue heron eats mostly fish, but will also feed on insects, amphibians, crustaceans and other small animals.
 It silently stalks its prey in shallow waters, then plunges its bill into the water to capture it.
 It will spend about 90 percent of its waking hours hunting for food.

 Crows and ravens eat heron eggs.
 Hawks, bears, eagles, raccoons and turkey vultures have been known to prey on young and adult herons.

 The great blue heron flies with slow, deep wingbeats, holding its neck in a graceful S-shape.

 Great blue herons will make 3 to 4 hoarse croaks when alarmed.Great Blue Heron courtesy of Pamela C. Rasmussen, Avian Vocalizations Center